abelards/talks/201211-wish_id_known.md

 # What I wish I'd known
 Many problems can be solved quickly or efficiently if only you'd knew the answer.
+It can be as simple as just a pointer so you can Google it yourself.

-This talk is just raising awareness for less-known stuff that saves lives.
+This talk is just raising awareness for less-known stuff that saves developers' lives.

 * State Machines
 * ETLs: ask @thibaut_barrere